lRomul/ball-action-spotting/README.md

 Models predict each possible sequence of frames from the videos.
 Additionally, I make test time augmentation with the horizontal flip.
 On the challenge set, I used the arithmetic mean of predictions from all fold models.

 Postprocessing is very simple.
-I just used a combination of Gaussian filter and peak detection from `SciPy` with the following parameters: standard deviation for Gaussian kernel 3.0, peak detection minimal height 0.2, and minimal distance between neighboring peaks 15.
+I just used a combination of Gaussian filter and peak detection from `SciPy` with the following parameters: standard deviation for Gaussian kernel 3.0, peak detection minimal height 0.2, and minimal distance between neighboring peaks 15 frames.

 ### Training and prediction accelerations